-All you need to know about Dry Lining NVQ’s and how to get them
+All you need to know about how to get your Dry Lining NVQ quickly, simply and conveniently.

 You can count on SuperSkills to give you Free, Impartial advice at all times.
 Don’t forget, you are welcome to call us on 01845 527 445 to find out more at any time!

 At SuperSkills, all our assessments are overseen by NOCN_Skills Awards – the leading awarding body for construction qualifications.

 SuperSkills is a Construction Industry Training Board (CITB) Approved Training Organisation.

 You will be able to get a Grant of £600 on achievement of the NVQ if you or your business is registered with the CITB.

 A most important point about getting your Dry Lining qualification – NVQ’s (the letters stand for National Vocational Qualification) involve your work being assessed in the workplace.
 You cannot get your NVQ by just attending a training programme and you cannot just start getting assessed in a workplace until you have built up some experience.
 See why knowing that is important.

 National Vocational Qualifications (NVQ’s) mean the individual has met the National Occupational Standards for whichever job is involved.
 To get the Dry Lining CSCS Card, you must have a Dry Lining NVQ.